congthanhng/Expansion-Tile-Group/README.md

 ### Remove completely trailing
 In [ExpansionTile](https://api.flutter.dev/flutter/material/ExpansionTile-class.html) of Flutter, don't have anyway to remove completely the `trailing` (the arrow icon is removed but the area is NOT), so that in some case, the `title` is not extended the full width.

-With this package, just set `isHasTrailing` is `false`, the `trailing` will be removed completely, like: area, arrow icon
+With this package, just set `isHasTrailing` is `false`, the `trailing` will be removed completely, like: area, arrow icon.

 ## Parameters